What is the Wash Sale Rule?

 - The tiring task for the individual investors to adhere to the regulations

-- It will be a tiring task to the individual investors to be sure that the wash sale rule is not applicable to them for any of the securities that re been sold in the open market since there is a penalty in the IRS for wrong disclosure of the facts and claiming wrong exemptions or deductions as the case may be in the return of income.
+- It will be a tiring task to the individual investors to be sure that the wash sale rule does not apply to them for any of the securities that re been sold in the open market since there is a penalty in the IRS for wrong disclosure of the facts and claiming wrong exemptions or deductions as the case may be in the return of income.

-This has been a guide to what is Wash Sale Rule and its definition.
+This article has been a guide to what is Wash Sale Rule and its definition.
 Here we discuss the top 3 examples of wash sale along with the advantages and disadvantages.
 You can learn more from the following articles –